cloudmesh-project/reu-2014/doc/source/projects/plotviz.rst

 Problem

-To use a software called PlotViz, a visualization tool, to plot
+We will be using a software called PlotViz, a visualization tool, to plot a vast amount of data from the biology department into a 3D visual scatterplot.

 Design

-Essentially, I will work with Saliya Ekenayake, Yang Ruan, and Dr. Geoffrey Fox in order to analyze and process the new data and develop a 3D relational-mapping of the data.

-Furthermore, I will seek to develop a system which would allow users to communicate their data to tools which would more efficiently process the data on computer clusters and produce useful output for the users.

 Implementation